URiem/portfolio-project-3/README.md

 #### Intial Stage

-At the initial stage the application will include a main menu where the user can choose from a few option for further information, such as instructions, information on average typing speeds, informationn on how to improve their typing skills.
+At the initial stage the application will include a main menu where the user can choose from a few option to obtain information, such as instructions, information on average typing speeds, and information on how to improve their typing skills.
 The user can also opt to create a username and score sheet to record results, they can review old results and delete a previously created and populated score sheet.
 Then the user will be able to run the test and see immediate feedback in the form of a typing speed in characters/mintues and words/minute as well as a percentage accuracy.

 #### Future Additions

-In a future edition of the application the user will be able to access ChatGPT to create custom text to type.
+Currently a python library called 'Wonderwords' is used to create a short string of sentences for the user to copy into the terminal window. the sentences are, for the most part, nonsensical and simply serve the purpose of testing the users ability to type text by copying it from the terminal window.
+In a future edition of the application the developer would like to integrate ChatGPT so the user has the option to create custom text with meaning and context, which can then be used in the typing test.

 ### Structure

 The structure of the site itself consists of a one page website display that contains a terminal window.
 The Speed Typing Test is run in the terminal window.
-Above the terminal window a heading 'Speed Typing Test' is displayed, as well as a button that allows the user to start and repeatedly restart the program as many times as desired.
+Above the terminal window a heading 'Speed Typing Test' is displayed, as well as a button that allows the user to restart the program as many times as desired.

 ### Flowchart/Skeleton